Skip to main content

 HOW CAN I WATCH THE BTS COMEBACK LIVE ARIRANG?

-Netflix will also air a documentary titled BTS: The Return on Mar 27, which offers a behind‑the‑scenes look at the making of the Arirang album.
+Netflix also aired a documentary titled BTS: The Return on Mar 27, which offered a behind‑the‑scenes look at the making of the Arirang album.
+The trailer of the documentary showed BTS talking about their journey back to the stage following their hiatus, as well as working on their music in Los Angeles.

 READ NEXT: